 We plan a soft opening on March 27-28 (same weekend as the next Museum Hall of Fame Event) depending on how well the build goes.
 Each tank needs about 30 days running before fish may be added for display.

 One final note.
 We now have 3 Satellite Exhibits - Wilson Creek Visitor Center, South Mountain State Park and Caldwell County Heritage Museum.
 Each of these exhibits replicate and share a small element of the museum in a public place where the visibility of fly fishing can "lure" folks to come to Bryson City and see the full museum.
 More of these are planned soon.

-We need three more tanks sponsored, so we are offering joint sponsorships as a collective of donors.
-A tank sponsorship is $5,000, however we will recognize Platinum ($1000), Gold ($500), Silver ($250) and Bronze ($100) levels of sponsorship first=come, first-served grouped to a tank.
+We need two more tanks sponsored, so we are offering joint sponsorships as a collective of donors.
+A tank sponsorship is $5,000, however we will recognize Platinum ($1000), Gold ($500), Silver ($250) and Bronze ($100) levels of sponsorship first-come, first-served grouped to a tank.
 Please consider a donation to bring this project to completion.
 Donation Form

 Southern Trout Online Magazine (courtesy of Don Kirk) is running a GoFundMe.com operation to raise monies as a sponsor of the Mountain Stream.

 We expect 50,000+ visitors to see these tanks and new exhibits annually.
 We finished 2017 with more than 15,000 visitors.